UbiquityRobotics/demos/magni_lidar/README.md

 # Driving Around Within A Pre-Created Map

 Once a map is available you can then navigate within that map or set of rooms.
 This is that you have been waiting for frankly!
-The idea here is the launch file publishes onto ROS the previously made map and then some very advanced software called   AMCL or Adaptive Monte Carlo Locationization figures out where the robot is at any given time.
+The idea here is the launch file publishes onto ROS the previously made map and then you either drive around using only robot odometry OR you use some very advanced software called AMCL or Adaptive Monte Carlo Locationization figures out where the robot is at any given time.
+Both methods will be shown in this section.

-Another piece of key software will be the move_base package that will accept commands to go places and talk to the robot navigation stack to drive the robot to the destination.
-The move_base software does path planning as well as object avoidance if the system has been setup for detection of things like a person or object getting in the way of the robot.
+A key piece of software used in this simple example is the move_basic package that will accept commands to go places and talk to the robot navigation stack to drive the robot to the destination.
+The move_basic package is unique to Ubiquity Robotics and is a simplified version for just point to point movements based on the more advanced move_base concepts.
+The ROS move_base package does path planning as well as object avoidance if the system has been setup for detection of things like a person or object getting in the way of the robot.

 You then can use  RViz on your laptop (described in mapping example) and can define a pose that you want the robot to move to.
 A 'Pose' means a specific location in terms of X and Y on the floor as well as the rotation of the robot.
 Lets GO!

 ## Start Up Most Of The Navigation Stack Using The Map You have Saved